 This page is full of resources that will help you get through the holidays.
 There are books, websites, videos, and articles.
 All links are non-affiliate links.
-I feel that is important information for this Amazon United Kingdom Logistics employee to disclose.
 This page will be updated periodically throughout the holiday season.
 You will see the word “Updated” and the date next to it in the top menu.
 I going to divide this page into Faith, Fitness, Food and Fun sections.

 Speaking of fun, let’s kick this page off in style – 1970’s style!

 For those of you struggling with the upcoming holiday season, here is all the joy of Christmas lights and NONE of the Christmas music, which can be torture for the widow or other grieving people.
 Have Your Self A Merry Little Christmas was torture every time I heard it during Christmas 2008.
 Video courtesy of Daniel Carr.

 Day 6 of 31 Days to Scare Away the Grief Monster – Exercise.
 This is a link to a post I did for the Write 31 Day series a few years ago.
 It tells of my being a couch potato during my first year of being a widow – bad Michele, bad Michele.
 Don’t be like Michele.

 For you runners or those thinking about starting to run, here is a link to How Does Running Improve Health and Mood by Zoey Miller Editor-in-Chief of The Babble Out.
 Zoey makes an excellent case for running and every issue she addresses will help you with your grief.
 Zoey is not a stranger to grief as she lost her mother a few days after her 32nd birthday.
 She got into running after her Mom’s passing.
 The Babble Out has numerous articles about running, life, health and parenting.
 So if you are a widow with young children or know someone who is, then check out The Babble Out.